The answers to most of your questions can be found here. Just click the letter group to show the contents.

 Only once the information form and the correct amount of money has been received will the access stickers be issued

 Teddy Bears’ Picnic:

-Within the first quarter of the year we have a Teddy Bears’ Picnic.
+On the 1st of March 2019 we have a Teddy Bears’ Picnic.
 We ask parents to pack a picnic lunch for their child and send it to school along with your child’s favourite teddy bear.
 Please mark everything clearly with your child’s name.